-For my new Colourblock series I use a laser level to achieve the straight lines on the interior and exterior surfaces of the bowls.
-The edges are taped and I hand-paint the colour, building up the layers to achieve opacity and highly saturated colour.
-In total these bowls require 3 firings, at which point all the colour is steadfast and permanently fixed to the clay body.
+While investigating the relationships between colour and spatial perception Moorhouse developed the use of a laser level to achieve the straight lines on the interior and exterior surfaces of her Colourblocks bowls. the edges are taped and she has hand painted the colour, building up the layers to achieve opacity and highly saturated colour.